CyBus-Team/CyBus-IOS/PRIVACY.md

 CyBus does not require login or authentication and does not access your contacts, photos, or other private content.

-If you have any questions about this policy, feel free to contact us at [your email].
+If you have any questions about this policy, feel free to contact us at pierd935@gmail.com